 Being a small city, Abbeville does not have a public transit system used by locals to get to and from work.

 Abbeville is an extremely ethnically-diverse city.
 The people who call Abbeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Abbeville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Abbeville include Irish, German, African, and Scottish.
+Important ancestries of people in Abbeville include Irish, German, African, and Finnish.